Siegbert Tarrasch, one of the most influential players of our time once said, “Many have become chess masters, no one has become the master of chess.”

 2) Anatoly Karpov (1951)

-Karpov was the youngest-ever Soviet National Master (age 15), World junior chess champion in 1969, he defeated the likes of Korchnoi and Spassky in 1974 and proceeded to challenge Bobby Fischer for the World Title.
+Karpov was the youngest-ever Soviet National Master (age 15), World junior chess champion in 1969.
+He defeated the likes of Korchnoi and Spassky in 1974.
+He proceeded to challenge Bobby Fischer for the World Title.
 Fischer would eventually withdraw from the championship match which made Karpov the Champion by default.

-His reign spanned 1975-1985 and 1993-1999 but disputed, with 160 first-place tournaments, he eventually lost his title to Garry Kasparov in 1985 after a solid defense against Kasparov just the year before.
+His reign spanned 1975-1985 and 1993-1999 but disputed, with 160 first-place tournaments, he eventually lost his title to Garry Kasparov in 1985 after a solid defence against Kasparov just the year before.

 3) Magnus Carlsen (1990)

 Magnus Carlsen’s chess career is riddled with outstanding achievements.
 He just became 13 years old when he earned his grandmaster title back in 2004.
 In the year 2009, Magnus Carlsen made his way up reaching an impressive Elo rating of over 2800 and just one year later, and he went on to become the world’s No. 1 in the FIDE rankings.